In short – ‘firulais’ is a popular made-up word used to refer to any dog in Mexico, especially strays and/or mixed-breed dogs.

 Martín – No, we ran out of dog food …

-*Erika’s note – ‘Alimento para perros’ and ‘comida para perros’ are both valid ways to say ‘dog food’.
-But can these words be always used interchangeably?
+*Erika’s note – ‘alimento para perros’ and ‘comida para perros’ are both valid ways to say ‘dog food’ … and that begs the question as to whether these words always be used interchangeably?
 Check out our article on ‘alimento’ vs ‘comida’ to find out more!

 ‘Firulais’ is composed of four syllables: